-- Accuracy Issues – Using a desktop logo maker app on mobile can cause issues since your design may not be to scale.
+- Accuracy Issues – Using a desktop logo maker app on mobile can cause issues since your design may not be scaled.

-An online logo design tool is the next best option for creating one on a Mac.
+An online logo design tool is the next best option for creating one on a Mac device.
 For most online tools, the step-by-step process is extremely easy to follow.
-You simply provide your company name and description, choose your preferred logotype and font style, and they will instantly generate logo options.
+You provide your company name and description, choose your preferred logotype and font style, and they will instantly generate logo options.

-- Platform Agnostic – It doesn’t matter whether you use Mac or PC.
+- Platform Agnostic – It doesn’t matter whether you use a Mac or a PC.
 You’ll have access to your logo designer as long as you’re online.

 - Saves Time – It only takes minutes to generate your new logo, leaving you more time to build your brand.